Devanshi512/Path-Finder/README.md

 # Path Finder

-This project is basically <strong>A* Algorithm</strong> which helps to find the shortest optimum path between two nodes.
+This project is basically using <strong>A* Algorithm</strong> which helps to find the shortest optimum path between two nodes.

 ### Overview